-You can see IoT as a network of physical devices where we embed sensors, electronics, or software to communicate and exchange data.
+IoT is a network of physical devices where we embed sensors, electronics, or software to communicate and exchange data.
 So it is more about cyber-based physical systems and the Internet.

 On the other hand, M2M stands for direct communication between wired or wireless channels.
 Even in M2M, we can create intelligent networking by connecting devices like sensors, actuators, or embedded systems.

 These devices can share data and interact with each other.
 However, both IoT and M2M deal with data sharing and communication, making it more complicated to have a unique approach for most people.

 Key Concepts of IoT vs M2M